 - 1. The Commission transfers an advance payment or reimburses its share of the already paid assistance - 2.
 ARDA draws the EU resources needed for payments - 3.
 ARDA draws the national resources needed for payments - 4.
 ARDA disburses the payment to the beneficiary - 5.
-In case of need, beneficiary has to reimburse an unauthorized sum of the subsidy (5/A) or the sum collected by the national bodies must be transferred (5/B) - 6./A The state of national resources of the payments requested that were not authorized must be cleared - 6./B The state of EU resources of the payments requested that were not authorized must be cleared
+In case of need, beneficiary has to reimburse an unauthorized sum of the subsidy (5/A) or the sum collected by the Hungarian Tax and Control Financial Administration (HTFCA) must be transferred (5/A) - 6./A The state of national resources of the payments requested that were not authorized must be cleared - 6./B The state of EU resources of the payments requested that were not authorized must be cleared